greyblake/nutype/README.md

 ### Done
 * Custom sanitizers for strings
+* Custom validators for strings
 * Custom sanitizers for numbers
-* Custom validators for strings
+* Custom validators for numbers